 Here are 6 simple steps to make sure you can be found:

 - Incorporate keyword phrases in your website’s content.
-We aren’t just talking about titles and headlines here, but in the actual body paragraphs of the site.
+We aren’t just talking about titles and headlines here but in the actual body paragraphs of the site.
 Incorporating that text in various areas and making it feel natural can go a long way for your SEO efforts.
 You may have heard “content is king”, well this is what they are referring to, in this cases is recommended to hire companies seo birmingham to create the content for you.

 - Updating image alt text.
 This is an often overlooked step website developers make.
 When search engines are indexing the relevance of your site for certain search terms, they are looking at your code and not your site.
-This is an extra area for algorithm’s to figure out what your site is trying to accomplish.
+This is an extra area for the algorithm’s to figure out what your site is trying to accomplish.

 - Ensure that your business directory listings are set up properly.
 Any site that can link back to your website is going to make it easier for search engines to find you.
-In today’s internet ecosystem there are a ton of free sites (i.e. Google My Business, Facebook, Yelp, etc.) which can not only house your information, but link back to your site.
+In today’s internet ecosystem there are a ton of free sites (i.e. Google My Business, Facebook, Yelp, etc.) that can not only house your information but link back to your site.
 Even if you don’t agree with a platform’s audience, ethics, or functionality, having another area for a search engine to find you should be a no-brainer!
 You could employ an agency like Plenty of Pixels to do it for you if you find it too hard to wrap your head around too many listings and whatnot.

 - Domain authority is whoever has been there the longest.
 This does play a big role in SEO.
 However, if you are just starting out, don’t fret.
 While you have a long road ahead of you, keeping your site live and your domain renewed will go a long way over time.
 And is a good segway to number 5.